praw-dev/asyncpraw/docs/getting_started/configuration/options.rst

 OAuth Configuration Options
 ---------------------------

-:client_id: (Required) The OAuth client id associated with your registered Reddit
+:client_id: (Required) The OAuth client ID associated with your registered Reddit
     application.
 See :ref:`oauth` for instructions on registering a Reddit application.
 :client_secret: The OAuth client secret associated with your registered Reddit
     application.
 This option is required for all application types, however, the value